web3-storage/web3.storage/packages/website/pages/docs/how-tos/list.md

 <Img src={ImgFilesListing} alt="A screenshot of the file listing available when logged in to your account" />

-This [Files page][site-files] provides a convenient overview of your stored data, including links to view your files in your browser via an [IPFS gateway][ipfs-docs-gateway] and information about how the data is being stored on the [decentralized storage networks][concepts-decentralized-storage] that web3.storage uses under the hood.
+This [Files page][site-files] provides a convenient overview of your stored data, including links to view your files in your browser via an [IPFS gateway][ipfs-docs-gateway] and information about how the data is being stored on the decentralized storage networks that web3.storage uses under the hood.

 ## Using the web3.storage client